 Studies have shown that Zaleplon is most effective in helping to initially fall asleep.
 But the medication does not increase how long you sleep or decrease how many times you awake during the night.
 This means, it may not be the right choice for those who wake up and have difficulty resuming sleep.

-Zolpidem comes in two versions—regular and extended release.
+Zolpidem comes in 2 versions—regular and extended release.
 The first can help you fall asleep fast, while the latter can help you fall asleep and stay asleep.
-If you are older and struggling with insomnia, a study published in the American Journal of Geriatric Psychiatry found that the extended-release version (taken at a smaller dose) may improve the condition when taken for several weeks.
+If you are older and struggling with insomnia,the extended-release version (taken at a smaller dose) may improve the condition when taken for several weeks.

-Other non-benzodiazepines are also available, like eszopiclone (Lunesta ).
-With a half-life of about six hours, eszopiclone is designed to help you fall asleep and stay asleep, and it can be used to treat insomnia that occurs for prolonged periods of time, as well as insomnia that happens every night.
+Other non-benzodiazepines are also available, like eszopiclone.
+With a half-life of about 6 hours, eszopiclone is designed to help you fall asleep and stay asleep, and it can be used to treat occasional insomnia that occurs for prolonged periods of time, as well as insomnia that happens every night.

 The United States Food and Drug Administration (FDA) ordered that manufacturers of sleep aids include warnings about potential risks, like sleep-driving, anaphylactic shock (a severe allergic reaction), and angioedema (severe facial swelling) on their medication labels.
 In general, you should use caution when taking sleep aids and carefully follow the directions.

-If you are interested in natural and alternative approaches for insomnia, valerian and melatonin are two of the most widely used treatments.
+If you are interested in natural and alternative approaches for insomnia, valerian and melatonin are 2 of the most widely used treatments.
 Valerian is an herb commonly used to help treat insomnia.
-One study done on this herb found that it helped with improving sleep over the long-term (after taking the herb for four weeks).
+One study done on this herb found that it helped with improving sleep over the long-term (after taking the herb for 4 weeks).
 Overall, it is unclear whether valerian has an effect on insomnia.
-It has few side effects, gastrointestinal distress.
+It has side effects, such as gastrointestinal distress.

 Melatonin is a hormone that is part of the sleep-wake cycle.
 Being in a dark room, for example, prompts your body to make melatonin.
 Results have been mixed as to whether this substance can help treat ordinary insomnia, but it does seem to help people who have insomnia related to jet lag.
 The safety of taking melatonin over the long-term has not been established.